rmanderca/k2/README.md

-# K2
+# K2 App Development Framework for Oracle and Oracle APEX

-The fastest way to build and prototype applications on Oracle APEX.
-Subscribe to the [APEX Reloaded YouTube channel](https://www.youtube.com/channel/UC8cIGO-lRvWM-mPtJdO_9XQ) for updates.

-Share K2 with others using the link [builtonapex.com/k2](builtonapex.com/k2) which redirects here!
+Follow me on [YouTube](builtonapex.com/youtube) and [Twitter](builtonapex.com/twitter).

 ## Project goal and focus

-K2 focuses on your ability to build a proof of concept (POC) or minimal viable product (MVP) in the shortest amount of time possible.
-It is a starting point for your application, it is not the end.

-Using K2 you will be able to build a basic monitized SAAS application in as little as a few hours that has the look and feel of any other application.

-K2 is not only a framework, it is a file layout and development methodology that enhances the productivity of developers.
+K2 provides a set of pre-written code and tools that developers use to build applications.
+The main purpose of a K2 is to simplify the development process and reduce the time and effort required to build an application.
+To achieve this, K2 provides a consistent file layout, tools, and development methodology that enhances the productivity of developers.

-K2 comes with API "enabled".
-This means that you can easily build a REST API for your application.
-You can also easily build a mobile application using the K2 API.

-Minimize costs.
-K2 will make it easy to deploy multiple applications and keep costs at a minimum.

 ## How to install K2 and set up folders for your new app